 Legal Requirements for Marriage in Australia

 Anyone who is eligible* to marry may do so in Australia.
-Unfortunately at this time, same sex couples cannot be legally married here.

 *To be eligible to marry in Australia you must be over the age of 18, not already lawfully married or in a prohibited relationship.
 This means you cannot be too closely related to each other.